Mortgage Calculator

 The “Front-Loaded” Interest Trap

-On a standard 30-year fixed mortgage, early payments are almost entirely interest.
-In Month 1 of a $400,000 loan at 7%, over $2,300 goes to interest and only $300 goes to principal.
-If you sell after 5 years, you will have paid over $130,000 but reduced your debt by only about $25,000.
-Our calculator's amortization schedule shows exactly when more money starts going to principal than interest.
+On a standard 30-year fixed mortgage, early payments are mostly interest.
+In a sample $400,000 loan at 7%, the first payment sends far more money to interest than to principal.
+That is why people are often surprised that they paid for years but did not cut the balance by very much.
+Our payment schedule shows exactly when more money starts going to principal than interest.

 “Buying Points”: Break-Even Analysis